cl-illc/semantics-2024/index.md

 An important component of the course is a research project, in which the students will have the opportunity to implement a number of semantic models, perform experiments addressing a new research question and write a research paper.

-## Video lectures and Piazza
+## Video lectures and Slack

 Due to COVID-19 pandemic, the course will be offered online this year.
 The lectures, seminar sessions and labs will take place via Zoom and the links to the sessions will be posted on Canvas.
-We will use piazza to answer your questions offline, please see the sign up details on Canvas as well.
+We will use Slack to answer your questions offline, please see the sign up details on Canvas as well.

 ## Assessment